JabRef/JabRef-Browser-Extension/README.md

 - `npm-upgrade` updates all packages
 - `npm install` install updated packages

-If you execute it for the first time you have to use git subtree add and delete the module subdirs
+If you execute it for the first time you have to use git subtree add and delete the module subdirs under zotero-connectors/src/

 - running